 - 1 small zucchini cut into thin strips;

 - 1 teaspoon of coconut oil or olive oil;

 - Sea salt and ground black pepper, to taste.

-Slice zucchini in its length in the form of spaghetti noodles.
-There are also special slicers that cut vegetables in the form of spaghetti.
-In a frying pan, heat the coconut oil or the olive oil and place the strips of zucchini.
-Braise for about 5 minutes or until the zucchini begins to soften.
-Season, with salt, garlic and black pepper.
-Turn off the frying pan and put the meat and tomato or pesto sauce in and stir.
+Slice the zucchini length-wise into spaghetti-like strands.
+There are also special slicers that cut vegetables so they look like spaghetti strands.
+In a frying pan, heat the coconut oil or the olive oil and add the zucchini noodles.
+Sauté for about 5 minutes or until the zucchini begins to soften.
+Season with salt, garlic and black pepper.
+Remove the frying pan from the heat and add meat and tomato or pesto sauce and stir.

 2. Spinach tortilla

-A portion of 80 grams (¼ of tortilla) provides approximately 107 calories, 4 g of protein, 9 g of fat and 2.5 g of carbohydrates.
+A portion of 80 grams (¼ of the Spanish omelette) has approximately 107 calories, 4 g of protein, 9 g of fat and 2.5 g of carbohydrates.

 - 550 g of spinach or chard leaves;